 When I was pregnant with my now three year old, Greyson Ares, I had serious food aversions.
-And I mean serious: Couldn’t even get near chicken without wanting to run, ugh, and smelling it cooking?
+And I mean serious: Couldn't even get near chicken without wanting to run, ugh, and smelling it cooking?
 Yuck!
-Cooked meats and even drinking certain juices was a nightmare to be around.
-Not to mention I couldn’t even stand for 15 minutes without feeling faint, I was a mess in the kitchen!
+Cooked meats and even certain juices were nightmares to be around.
+Not to mention I couldn't even stand for 15 minutes without feeling faint, I was a mess in the kitchen!

 PIN this Tomato Soup recipe in your DINNER, SOUPS, VEGAN/VEGETARIAN, AND COLD WEATHER RECIPES BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!

 Imagine if I had started my blog not being physically able to cook!

-Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits AND…
+Anyway, I became a pescatarian for the first 5 months of my pregnancy, only eating sushi, tuna fish, salmon, (yes, pregnant women can eat raw fish as long as it is well prepared and extremely fresh), green juice, fruits (especially peaches!)
+AND...

 I made this stuff by the stockpot-full and even after I had Greyson, whenever I'm sick, my husband makes me a pot of tomato soup and I feel so much better.
 When I was a kid, my mom always had a can of condensed tomato soup in the cabinet for me to heat up, so I was used to and loved the taste of it.
 It's exactly what you think of with tomato soup, along with a good ole gooey grilled cheese sandwich.

-This tomato soup recipe is an uncanny copycat of Campbell’s in taste, with a smooth, rich texture thanks to the type of canned tomatoes we use, blending the ingredients well, and then straining the soup through a mesh sieve.
+This tomato soup recipe is an uncanny copycat of it in taste, with a smooth, rich texture thanks to the type of canned tomatoes we use, blending the ingredients well, and then straining the soup through a mesh sieve.
 I personally love adding a splash of cream in my bowl (not in my pot, because sometimes a pregnant lady is finicky and doesn’t want cream) because the cream adds a bit of oomph, and we all can use a bit of oomph in our lives sometimes.